Loewner chains and evolution families on parallel slit half-planes: Proof of Theorem

 Suppose that \eqref{eq:cPoi_uniq} holds for every $z \in A$ with $A$ having an accumulation point in $D$.
 By the identity theorem, \eqref{eq:cPoi_uniq} holds for all $z \in D$.
 Taking its imaginary part, we have

-Now, the following ``inversion formula'' shows that $\mu_1 = \mu_2$ through a standard measure-theoretic argument: For any finite Borel measure $\mu$ on $\mathbb{R}$ and $a < b$,
+Now, the following ``inversion formula'' shows that $\mu_1 = \mu_2$ through a standard measure-theoretic argument: for any finite Borel measure $\mu$ on $\mathbb{R}$ and $a < b$,

 It remains to prove \eqref{eq:Poi_inversion}.
-We recall that the identity~\eqref{eq:Poi_inversion} with $K^{\ast}_D$ replaced by $K_{\mathbb{H}}$ is known as the Stieltjes inversion formula.
-(See Section~4, Chapter~5 of Rosenblum and Rovnyak~\cite{RR94} or Bondesson~\cite[Theorem 2.4.1]{Bo92} for instance.)
+We recall that the identity~\eqref{eq:Poi_inversion} with $K^{\ast}_D$ replaced by $K_{\mathbb{H}}$ is known as the Stieltjes inversion formula; see, e.g., Section~4, Chapter~5 of Rosenblum and Rovnyak~\cite{RR94} or Bondesson~\cite[Theorem 2.4.1]{Bo92}.
 Hence, it suffices to show